plaetzchen79/ngx-printer-demo/projects/ngx-printer/README.md

 Beware: To print a component the component needs to be known by service (copy source and add it to entry component of app.module).
 Otherwise use printHTMLElement instead.
+You can pass an optional context as the second parameter.

 ### Print HTML Element
 ```javascript